 For full information about what's eligible, please read in full the When in Lockdown Terms of Participation (171.64 KB)

-To submit your work for this project, complete the below form and upload up to three artwork files.
+To submit your work for this project, complete the online form and upload up to three artwork files.

 Image: Peta Tranquille, Postponed Indefinitely, acrylic on wood.
 Courtesy of the artist.